tillbiskup/aspecd/docs/index.rst

 In short: Each and every processing step applied to your data will be recorded and can be traced back.
 Additionally, for each representation of your data (*e.g.*, figures, tables) you can easily follow how the data shown have been processed and where they originate from.

-What is even better: Actual data processing and analysis no longer requires programming skills, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
+What is even better: Actual data processing and analysis **no longer requires programming skills**, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
 Curious?
 Have a look at :doc:`recipe-driven data analysis <recipes>`.

 For more general information on the ASpecD framework see its `Homepage <https://www.aspecd.de/>`_, and for how to use it, carry on reading.